 Journalism that supports democracy and communities is under financial pressure as the advertising that supported it migrates from print to digital and, on digital, to mobile and web platforms managed primarily by Facebook and Google.
-Publishers are looking for ways to re-assert a close relationship with users/viewers/readers - supporting trustworthy advertising and subscriptions -- and to help users manage their digital identity and privacy with one-ID, one-account simplicity.
+Publishers are looking for ways to re-assert a close relationship with users/viewers/readers - supporting trustworthy advertising and subscriptions -- and to help users manage their digital identity and privacy.